 You may only receive benefits for covered services provided by a Delta Dental Medicare Advantage Participating Provider or a Non-Participating Provider.
 To receive Benefits under this Plan, the dental care you receive must be covered services.
-The Plan does not pay Benefits for dental care that are not covered.
+The Plan does not pay Benefits for dental care that are not covered services.
 We highly recommend you verify that the dentist is a Participating Provider in this dental Plan before each appointment.
 Review the section titled "How Claims Are Paid" for an explanation of payment procedures to understand the method of payments applicable to your Participating Provider selection.

-Locating a Delta Dental Medicare Advantage Participating Provider search function allowing you to locate Participating Providers by location and
+Locating a Delta Dental Medicare Advantage Participating Provider www.deltadentalins.com/CHPMedicareAdvantage.
+This website includes a Provider search function allowing you to locate Participating Providers by location and specialty; or